Updated June 18, 2021

-In response to the COVID-19 pandemic in North America, QBS has made a series of temporary modifications to training standards, certification standards, and training schedule.
-Our goal is to provide flexibility, support, and safety for our Safety-Care users and those they serve in this extremely difficult time.
+In response to the COVID-19 pandemic, QBS has made temporary modifications to training standards, certification standards, and training schedules.
+Our goal is to provide flexibility, support, and safety for our Safety-Care users and those they serve in this difficult time.

 The same standards as above also apply to Safety-Care modules, except as noted below.

 The lecture portions of the School-Age Children module can be trained remotely.
 Unfortunately, the Advanced Skills module requires in-person training.
 Agencies that are currently training High Severity 1 or 2 and have not updated to the Advanced Skills Module may continue to do so until further notice.